microsoft/trident/README.md

 For debugging and troubleshooting, you can [view the full log of Trident](./docs/How-To-Guides/View-Trident's-Background-Log.md).

+### Trident Environments

+Trident can be run in two environments:

+- Provisioning: Trident is run from the provisioning OS (management OS) to provision the target OS.
+The provisioning OS is typically a live OS running from a CD or USB stick.
+  It can be also a live OS running from a network boot or from a preprovisioned bootstrap OS.

+- Runtime: Trident is run from the target/runtime/application OS to apply an update.

+In both cases, Trident can be manually invoked, started using SystemD or run from a container.

 ### Safety check

 Trident may destroy user data if run from dev machine or other system that is